kubernetes-sigs/kwok/site/content/en/docs/generated/kwok.md

-      --cidr string                                    CIDR of the pod ip (default "10.0.0.1/24") -c, --config strings                                 config path (default [~/.kwok/kwok.yaml]) --enable-crds strings                            List of CRDs to enable --experimental-enable-cni                        Experimental support for getting pod ip from CNI, for CNI-related components, Only works with Linux
-  -h, --help                                           help for kwok
+      --cidr string                                    CIDR of the pod ip (default "10.0.0.1/24") -c, --config strings                                 config path (default [~/.kwok/kwok.yaml]) --enable-crds strings                            List of CRDs to enable -h, --help                                           help for kwok
       --kubeconfig string                              Path to the kubeconfig file to use (default "~/.kube/config") --manage-all-nodes                               All nodes will be watched and managed.
 It's conflicted with manage-nodes-with-annotation-selector, manage-nodes-with-label-selector and manage-single-node.